 What to Serve with Zucchini Gratin?

-Zucchini gratin goes beautifully with a roast chicken or my white wine chicken.
-You could also add some shredded rotisserie chicken to the bechamel sauce and make the gratin the main meal.
-I also find it’s filling enough for vegetarians too as a main course, and would make a nice meatless option for your Thanksgiving table.
+I also find it's filling enough for vegetarians too as the main course, and would make a nice meatless option for your Thanksgiving table.

 - 1 Tbsp (15g) butter for greasing

 - 7 cups (1057g) of zucchini sliced into ¼" rounds